ObolNetwork/obol-ansible/README.md

 ansible-playbook -e config.beacon_node_endpoints=<beacon_node_endpoints> -i <hosts.yml> charon-node.yml
 ```

+### Connect the validator client

+- Update the validator client to connect to charon node API endpoint instead of the beacon node endpoint --beacon-node-api-endpoint="http://charon0:3600"

 ### Charon Cluster

 A distributed validator cluster is a docker-compose file with the following containers running: